 It’s strange how depressing the last day of a trip feels.
 We were to travel back from Dawar to Srinagar on this which meant that we were still in Gurez Valley and Kashmir.
-But still, when I woke up that morning, the feeling was as if I need to get ready and go to work.
+But still, when I woke up that morning, the feeling was as if I needed to get ready and go to work.

-I remember something that Shoaib said that morning and I kind of still remember it.
+I remember something what Shoaib said that morning and I kind of still remember it.
 As we were getting ready, he said “ab hua safar-e-vaapsi shuru” which was very true indeed.
 Though we had a day more left, our trip in a way was already over.

 From here, we were just going to travel back to Srinagar via the same road that we took to get here.
 Then we would fly back to Delhi from there.
 So yes, in every way, we were now going to start our return journey home.
 But before that, there was still one more place left to visit.